-- Each timeline has two audio edit tracks containing each single audio. - Independently from the audio configuration, the first audio input is edited on the first audio track, the second input on the second audio track. - The Mono per group parameter in the Operational Setup menu (p.4.1 F1) can be used to set how many audio mono tracks can be used for each edit track.
+- Independently from the audio configuration, the first audio input is edited on the first audio track, the second input on the second audio track. - The Mono per group parameter in the Operational Setup menu (p.4.1 F1) can be used to set how many audio mono tracks can be used for each edit track.

-12.3 Copying Timelines
+6.3.2.
+Copying Timelines